jackdoe/rochefort/clients/ruby/README.txt

 you can pass read_timeout and open_timeout

-if you want to namespace your ids into different directories use the parameter storage_prefix
+if you want to namespace your ids into different directories use the parameter namespace

 e.g.:
-  offset = r.append(storage_prefix: 'today', id: '123',data: 'example data')
+  offset = r.append(namespace: 'today', id: '123',data: 'example data')